jotavare/42-resources/README.md

 ## 🛠️ 42 RESOURCES (Under Construction)
 Welcome to the 42 RESOURCES repository!
 Here, you will find a collection of resources that have been helpful to me during my time at 42 School.
 If you would like to make a correction or add a useful link for fellow 42 students, please feel free to reach out to me via Slack, LinkedIn, or submit a pull request.
-All contributions are greatly appreciated and will be evaluated for inclusion in the repository."
+All contributions are greatly appreciated and will be evaluated for inclusion in the repository.

 ## INDEX
 | **[42 SCHOOL](#42school)** | **[EXTENSIONS](#extensions)** | **[MISC](#misc)** | **[APPS](#apps)** |